abbindustrigymnasium/web-scraping-med-puppeteer-ABBerlblo/README.md

 ## List of Known Bugs

-There is an error when scraping "Das Boot" where the scraping script fails to extract the movie length, this issue is being looked into.
+There is an error when scraping "Das Boot" where the scraping script fails to extract the movie length.
+This issue is being looked into.

 ## Credits

-@abbjetmus for explaining errors in the scraping script
+- @abbjetmus for explaining errors in the scraping script
-@Peach-Iced-Tea for helping me while in the development of the the scraping process
+- @Peach-Iced-Tea for helping me during the development of the scraping process